 The Committee has the sole authority to retain and terminate any third-party compensation consultant and to obtain advice and assistance from internal and external legal, accounting and other advisors.
 Since 2009, the Committee has relied on competitive market data and analysis prepared by its independent compensation consultant, FW Cook.
 To assist the Committee with its compensation decisions, FW Cook recommends to the Committee peer companies and general industry survey data for benchmarking, and provides competitive compensation data, benchmarking and analysis relating to the compensation of our Chief Executive Officer and other executives and senior officers based on such market data.
-Please see the section below "-Competitive Positioning" beginning on page 51 for information about our peer companies and our competitive market data.
-FW Cook also furnishes the Committee with competitive compensation data analysis for non-executive directors.
-In addition, FW Cook assists the Committee with its risk assessment of our compensation programs, and advised on the methodology used for our 2018 CEO pay ratio disclosure.
+Please see the section below "- Competitive Positioning" beginning on page 46 for information about our peer companies and our competitive market data.
+FW Cook also furnishes the Committee with competitive compensation data and analysis for non-executive directors.
+In addition, FW Cook assists the Committee with its risk assessment of our compensation programs, and advised on the methodology used for our 2019 CEO pay ratio disclosure.
+FW Cook also advised the Committee on changes made to our long-term stock-based compensation program, which will include PSUs beginning with fiscal 2020.
 FW Cook has not provided any other services to the company and will not provide any other services to the company without the approval of the Committee.

-Summary of Fiscal Year 2018 Compensation Decisions
+Summary of Fiscal Year 2019 Compensation Decisions